The reason there are fewer insects

-I have written about the bees and their importance for our world.
+I have written about the bees and their importance to our world.
 I have also mentioned butterflies, they also have a role in the Fauna and Flora of our earth.
-Bees and butterflies are diminishing and now some more disturbing news has appeared.
-There is a new study which tells about the rapid decline of the total insect populations, some 75% over 3 decades.
+Bees and butterflies are diminishing, and now some more disturbing news has appeared.
+There is a new study which tells about the rapid decline of the total insect populations.
+It is a whopping 75% over 3 decades.

 An important study in Germany

-As insects represent around 70% of all animals in the world it is still astonishing when one reads there is an estimated 10 quintillion, that is 10,000,000,000,000,000,000 individual insects living in our world.
-It is known that in the US there are 91.000 known species living.
+As insects represent around 70% of all animals in the world, it is still astonishing when one reads there is an estimated 10 quintillion, that is 10,000,000,000,000,000,000 individual insects living in our world.
+We know that in the US there are 91.000 known species living.

 Another amazing fact

 Do you know how many insects there are for each human?
-I suppose it is a difficult question.
+I suppose it is a tough question.

-Recent figures indicate there are more than 200 million.
+New figures show there are over 200 million.
 Recently there was an article published in the New York Times.
-It says there is some 300 pound of insects for each pound of human flesh.
-My brain refuses to try and visualize this but I know it is lots!
+It says there are some 300 pounds of insects for each pound of human flesh.
+My brain refuses to try to visualize this, but I know it is a lot!

 Photo Source: Pixabay